nextcloud/documentation/developer_manual/app_publishing_maintenance/code_signing.rst

 1. Generate a private key and CSR: ``openssl req -nodes -newkey rsa:4096 -keyout contacts.key -out contacts.csr -subj "/CN=contacts"``.
 Replace "contacts" with your application identifier.
-2. Post the CSR at https://github.com/nextcloud/app-certificate-requests, in a new pull request whith the link of a public repository with the code of your app.
+2. Post the CSR at https://github.com/nextcloud/app-certificate-requests, in a new pull request with the link of a public repository with the code of your app.
 Make sure to keep the private key file (``contacts.key``) secret and not disclose it to any third parties.
 3. Nextcloud will provide you with the signed certificate.